Harbeylefty/Image-Processing-Pipeline/README.md

 ### Triggering the Pipeline
 1. Navigate to the AWS S3 console.
-2. Go to the S3 bucket created by SAM for uploads (e.g., `image-uploads-bucket-us-east-1-20251`).
+2. Go to the S3 bucket created by SAM for uploads.
 3. Upload a valid image file (e.g., a `.jpg` or `.png`) **into the `uploads/` prefix (folder)**.
 You can do this by:
     * Using the "Create folder" button in the S3 console to create an `uploads` folder, then navigating into it and clicking "Upload".
     * Or, during the upload process, ensuring the destination "Key" for your image is `uploads/your-image-name.jpg`.